 Crime causes harm and justice should focus on repairing that harm (Van Ness, 2009:3).
-The aim of restorative justice conferencing sessions is to seek out a solution for the offender to pay for their crime.
 One aspect of conferencing focuses on how the offender can make up for their negative actions and how to encourage future law abiding behaviour (Daly, 2002: 6).
-The young person then signs an agreement on paper outlining what must be done by what particular time to rectify the situation, including the discussed penalty.
+The young person then signs an agreement on paper outlining what must be done by what particular time to rectify the situation.
 This may include a letter of apology, compensation or work for the victim (Daly, 2002:4).

 Critics have suggested that a crime against the state requires the participation of the state, rather than the direct victim (Ashworth, 2002: 2).
-A criminal justice system that doles out punishment instead of attending the emotional and social needs of the offender, therefore fails to address any issues.
-The consequences of conferencing assists the building of relationships to sustain a positive change in order to reduce both the crime and the impact of crime (McCold & Wachtel, 2003).
+A criminal justice system that doles out punishment, instead of attending the emotional and social needs of the offender, fails to address any issues.
+Conferencing helps to build relationships to sustain a positive change in order to reduce future offending and the impact of crime (McCold & Wachtel, 2003).

-The victims are welcomed to have “actively participated in making things right” (Umbreit, 1994: 2002), particularly when most victims in the past have felt as if they were ignored by the courts.
-This gives the victims a chance to speak up and relay how they feel to the offender, explaining the impact of the offender’s actions in addition to assisting in being able to identify the causes of the offending.
-The victim has a say in the solution which may involve working for the victim, some form of compensation and a contract the young person must sign in order to promise to change their behaviour.
-This avoids the offender from facing stigmisation and the labelling theory, particularly as those offenders who are forwarded to the conferencing, are those who likely to be first time or minor offenders.
+The victims are welcome to “actively participate in making things right” (Umbreit, 1994: 2002), particularly as most victims in the past have felt ignored by the courts.
+This gives the victims a chance to speak up and tell the offender how they feel, discuss the impact of the offender’s actions, as well as to help identify the causes of offending.
+The victim has a say in the solution which may involve the young person working for the victim, some form of compensation and a contract the young person must sign in order to promise to change their behaviour.
+This helps the young person to avoid stigma, particularly as they are usually referred to conferencing as first time or minor offenders.

-The responsibility of the government is to maintain order and the community to build peace (Van Ness, 2009:3).
-Crime is seen as a violation of people and relationships (Zehr, 1990) rather than a violation of the law and gives those people affected by crime the opportunity to be heard.
-It appears that many victims in the past have felt frustrated in being ignored by the law, particularly with weak penalties issued to the offender when the victim isn’t given the chance to speak up about the harm they have suffered.
+The responsibility of the government is to maintain order (Van Ness, 2009:3).
+Crime is seen as a violation of people and relationships (Zehr, 1990), rather than a violation of the law.
+Conferencing gives those people affected by crime the opportunity to be heard.
+Many victims in the past have felt frustrated in being ignored by the law, particularly when offenders receive weak penalties and the victim isn’t given the chance to speak up about the harm they’ve suffered.

 “Restorative justice is grounded in traditions of justice” (Braithwaite, 1999: 1) and in such cases of indigenous offending, may include harsh physical punishment and banishment from their communities.
-In some cases heard in Australia judicial courts, judges tend to forego any punishment if it appears that the indigenous person will face tribal punishment, instead of that person receiving two lots of punishment for the one crime.
+In some cases heard in Australian judicial courts, judges tend to forego any punishment if it appears that the indigenous person will face tribal punishment, so that person isn’t punished twice.

 Conferencing should be completely voluntary for all participants and the offender needs to accept responsibility for the harm.
-An offender cannot access the conferencing option if they plead not guilty, as they must be open to admitting to their crime in order to come to a fair solution as discussed by all parties of the conferencing group.
+An offender cannot access the conferencing option if they plead not guilty.
+They must admit their guilt to the crime in order to come to a fair solution, as discussed by all parties of the conferencing group.

 Practice in the criminal justice system

-There appears to be an increasing use of conferencing in the criminal justice system in addition to the workplace, schools and family environments.
-It gives all participating members an opportunity to be involved in the discussion and arrive at a solution that benefits all or at least most.
-Since its first use in South Australia, it has now been extended to all states and territories in Australia, commonly in the youth court with the full participation of all those involved with the young person who has pled guilty.
+There appears to be an increasing use of conferencing in the criminal justice system.
+It gives all participating members an opportunity to be involved in the discussion and arrives at a solution that benefits all or at least most of the participants.
+Since it was first used in South Australia, it has now been extended to all states and territories in Australia.

-Crime is a difficult issue to prevent but utilising the method of conferencing, appears to tackle the causes of the crime instead of just issuing a penalty and moving onto the next offender.
-There is more chance of a lasting change and possibly attempt to prevent further crimes or harm being committed by the person at risk, by giving them an opportunity to address their issues in a conference environment.
+Crime is difficult to prevent but utilising the method of conferencing, it appears to tackle the causes of the crime instead of just issuing a penalty and moving onto the next offender.
+There is more chance of a lasting change.
+It is a positive attempt to prevent further crimes or harm being committed by the person at risk, by giving them an opportunity to address their issues in a conference environment.